-I originally made the app below to help my wife think about where we might move after grad school.
-It’s a strictly unscientific tool that’s meant to be played with, to get a sense of where you might like to live.
-Move the sliders right or left to indicate the importance of each characteristic to you and receive a list of the counties that maximize those characteristics.
-You can also impose hard cut-offs for some variables.
-Behind the scenes, each slider controls a parameter in a linear utility function.
-The variables are transformed to be z-scores, to give them (somewhat) comparable units.
-Code/data are on my Github.
-You’ll need an API key from the Census Bureau to run the code, which can be obtained here.
+I originally built this app to help both my own household and my graduate classmates think about where we/they might like to make a home after finishing graduate school.
+This tool is for “recreational” use only.
+It is not completely scientific (and is, of course, provided without warranty).
+Directions for use: Move the sliders right or left to indicate the importance (weight) of each characteristic in your utility function and the app will return a list of the counties that maximize that function.
+It is possible to impose hard cut-offs for some variables.
+How it works: Behind the scenes, each slider controls a parameter in a simple linear utility function.
+The variables are first transformed into Z-scores, to put them in (somewhat) comparable units.
+Archive for code/data: Github.
+Other necessary components: An API key from the Census Bureau.

 Notes: Climate security uses county estimates from Hsiang, Solomon, et al. (2017).
 High school graduation rate data comes from Countyhealthrankings.org, and partially imputed using demographic information from the Census Bureau.
 Air quality data also comes from Countyhealthrankings.com.
 Countyhealthrankings.com also provides incomplete violent crime data, which I supplemented with data from the FBI's Uniform Crime Reporting.
 Mild summers and mild winters calculate the highest average monthly maximum temperature in the hottest month (for summers) and lowest average minimum temperature (for winters), which are then each averaged over the last decade in each county.
 Data comes from NOAA.
 Distances to MSAs are calculated as distance from county-centroid to MSA-centroid using shape files provided by the Census Bureau.
 Politics is determined by 2016 vote shares in each county, as reported by the MIT Election Lab.
 Housing affordability is measured as median monthly housing cost, as reported by the Census Bureau's 5-year American Community Survey.
 My wife and I (separately) consistently receive recommendations for counties in Oregon, Washington, and Colorado.
 Sometimes we also get counties in the Great Lakes area or the suburbs of D.C.